 School facilities are available to the community for educational, civic, cultural, and other uses consistent with the public interest, when such use will not interfere with the school program or school-sponsored activities.
+As required by the Boy Scouts of America Equal Access Act, the District shall provide an equal right of access to the Boy Scouts of America and other designated patriotic youth groups.
+Sexually oriented performances are not permitted on District property.

 The District requires that the use of school facilities for school purposes has precedence over all other uses.
 Persons using school facilities must always abide by the District conduct rules.